Applying for Community Impact Grants

 Can I get feedback about our previous year’s grant application?

-Unfortunately, any feedback received from last year’s grant application will not be relevant to this year’s process.
-Based on the volume of applications we typically receive, we will not be able to provide individualized feedback to member nonprofits on their specific proposals.
+Unfortunately, any feedback received from the last grant application cycle will not be relevant to this year’s process.
+Based on the volume of applications we typically receive, we will not be able to provide individualized feedback to partner nonprofits on their specific proposals.
 However, at the conclusion of this grants process, we will collect and summarize the most frequently occurring comments and feedback observed by our grant reviewers and publish the comments to our website.

 Who reviews the final grant applications?

-The application process is overseen by United Way NCA’s Regional Councils, eight groups of highly-engaged external professionals comprised of board, corporate, nonprofit and community representatives.
-External reviewers were selected from academia and the public and private sectors based upon their experience and knowledge of community need; diversity was also an important factor, as we wanted to ensure the entire region was represented.
+The application process is overseen by United Way NCA in partnership with its Regional Councils, eight groups of highly-engaged external professionals comprised of board, corporate, nonprofit and community representatives.
+External reviewers are selected from academia and the public and private sectors based upon their experience and knowledge of community need; diversity was also an important factor, as we wanted to ensure the entire region was represented.

-Reviewers were also thoroughly vetted for any conflicts of interest.
-Throughout the rigorous review process, reviewers utilized an assessment tool to rate applications based on their quality, alignment with United Way’s funding priorities, and ability to demonstrate measurable results in their respective area of focus.
+Reviewers are also thoroughly vetted for any conflicts of interest.
+Throughout the rigorous review process, reviewers utilized an assessment tool to rate applications based on their quality, alignment with United Way NCA’s funding priorities, and ability to demonstrate measurable results in their respective area of focus.
 Reviewers are recruited in all local communities to provide feedback based on applications in that location.

 Have questions or need technical assistance?
 Please email email@example.com.